- Online registration – 20 February 2023 until 7 April 2023.

 - Able to communicate in English (Proven by English Language Proficiency Certificate : TOEFL/TOEIC/IELTS or OTHER CERTIFICATE if applicable)

 - In good health as proven by Medical Certificate

-- Have basic knowledge of the field you're applying
+- Have basic knowledge of the applied field

 - Curriculum vitae/resume

-- Passport valid at least 18 months from time of arrival in Indonesia (estimated arrival : 1st August 2017)
+- Passport valid at least 18 months from the time of applying

 - Last academic transcript and certificates (in English)

 - Language certificate (if applicable)

 - Certificates related to the applied field (if applicable)

 - Essay about applicant's purpose of study (in English or Bahasa Indonesia maximum 500 words).
 A full body video that shows applicant explaining her/his motivation to join the program and what she/he will contribute as an ambassador of Indonesian culture after graduating (video must not exceed 2 minutes duration and can be in English or Indonesian).